What is Data Science?

 - Data-driven projects across the sciences, humanities, medicine, engineering, business, and education, that utilize theories and methods from data science to make domain-specific advances, as well as opening up broad new research questions and challenges for data scientists.

-The Data Science Initiative at the University of California, Irvine is coordinating the activities of researchers and students across campus involved in various aspects of data science.
-The Initiative, started in July 2014, is focused on a number of specific activities in its first year, including:
+The Data Science Institute at the University of California, Irvine is coordinating the activities of researchers and students across campus involved in various aspects of data science.
+The Institute, started in July 2014, is focused on a number of specific activities in its first year, including:

 - Graduate education in data science, including 1-day short courses on topics such as data analysis software (R, Python), data management, and predictive modeling, as well as a certificate in Data Science from the UCI Graduate Division.